Create (TV network): Operations

 American Public Television (APT), WGBH and WNET operate the network.
 APT handles affiliate relations, distribution, marketing and underwriting, and producer and viewer relations.
 A joint team creates the schedule with all working together on strategic and business planning.
 WNET produces promos and spots for the network and provides master control services.

 It is distributed through digital subchannel affiliations with public television stations that are members of or subscribe to APT Exchange, NETA and PBS Plus.
 Stations' licensing fees fall into one of five price tiers based on budget, market and station size.
 Shop Create webstore also generates income for the network.

 Shows

-Create broadcasts Arts & Crafts, Food, and Travel shows.
+Create TV broadcasts arts & crafts, food, and travel shows.